Someone asked my advice for songwriters who are not performers.

 I used to work at Warner/Chappell Music Publishing in New York City.
 One of our most successful writers was only a lyrics-and-melody guy.
-So he would hang out at studios where many of the producer types, especially in R&B, had leftover grooves and tracks that they had never turned into songs.
-He'd just say, “Toss me your leftovers.
+He got successful by hanging out at studios where successful producers were working.
+Most producers, especially in dance and R&B, have leftover grooves and tracks that they had never turned into songs.
+So he’d say, “Toss me your leftovers.
 Let me see if I can turn it into something even more valuable for you.
 If you don’t like my ideas, no problem, it’s still your track.”
-He’d just take home a copy of their groove/track for the night and sing to it, seeing if he could turn into into a cool song.
+He’d just take home a copy of their track for the night and sing to it, seeing if he could turn into into a cool song.
 About one out of every five songs he co-wrote like this was impressive enough that the producer liked it, and would often get it cut by whatever artist he was working with.

 Commit to constantly improving.